wxWidgets/wxWidgets/docs/qt/architecture.md

 The approach chosen was to use templates to help inherit QObject's (QWidget), providing a common base to handle events and signal infrastructure:

 * `wxQtSignalHandler< wxWindow >`: allows emitting wx events for Qt events & signals.
-This should be used used for all QObjects derivatives that are not widgets, for example QAction (used for shortcut / accelerators).
+This should be used for all QObjects derivatives that are not widgets, for example QAction (used for shortcut / accelerators).
 * `wxQtEventSignalHandler< QWidget, wxWindow >`: derived from `wxQtSignalHandler`, also handles basic events (change, focus, mouse, keyboard, paint, close, etc.).
 This should be used for all QWidget derivatives (controls, top level windows, etc.)

 ### Delete later